 The key to staying on top of your finances and actually getting to financial success is to live within a budget.
 A lot of people hate the word budget but it will keep you in check by helping you monitor your spending.
 A great tool for creating an automated budget is mint.com.

 It connects to most bank accounts and will notify you if you are exceeding your spending limit based on any budget categories you might have set up.
 However, a simple excel sheet will suffice.

-3. Put your list where you can see it – every day
+3. Put your list of debts where you can see it - every day

 There’s nothing like a jolt back to reality when you are getting ready to go out and buy the latest platform shoes and you have your debt staring back right in your face on your bathroom mirror.
 Or have it on your phone screensaver that you'll see each time you need to make a call or reply a text.
 Having your debt listed in a place where you can see it every day will keep your mind on track.